Helping Someone with a Mental Illness

 • Be a good listener, even if it means hearing the same thing several times.

-• Reassure them that depression and anxiety are treatable and it is not their fault.
+• Reassure them that depression and anxiety are treatable and it's not their fault.

-• Above all, take them seriously; if they talk about feeling hopeless or suicidal, seek professional help straight away.
-Caring for someone with depression or anxiety can be difficult, stressful and lonely, but help and support are available.
+• Take them seriously!
+If they talk about feeling hopeless or suicidal, seek professional help straight away.
+Caring for someone with depression or anxiety can be difficult, stressful and lonely, but help and support is available.

 You can also encourage them to: